bbamini/tidy-data/README.md

 Only mean and standard deviation data are selected.
 Then this data is grouped by a subject ID that ranges from 1 to 30 as well as descriptive activity labels.
 Labels for variables in the data set are acquired from features.txt.
 Further descriptions on the variable names is provided in the Codebook.
 The script also evaluates the means and standard deviations of the selected data grouped by subject ID and activity.
-It then generates a tidy data text file that meets the principles of
+It then generates a tidy data text file that meets the principles of tidy data in the following ways
 * Each variable forms a column
 * Each observation for a given subject doing a specific activity forms a row
 * The table stores data of the same type i.e. sensor measurements